 Why Psychology with JCU?

-Backed by 50 years of experience in teaching and research in psychology, JCU’s 100% Online Graduate Diploma of Psychology (Bridging) will help you develop your skills and reach your career goals.
+Backed by 50 years of experience in teaching and research in psychology, JCU’s 100% Online Graduate Diploma of Psychology (Bridging) is APAC accredited and will help you develop your skills and reach your career goals.

 100% online & part-time

 Fast-track your career with flexible study you can balance around your life.
-Study one subject at a time and complete your degree in only 20 months part-time.
+Study one subject at a time and complete your degree in as little as 20 months part-time.

 50 years’ experience